blairbilodeau/website-files/content/publication/avg-wait/index.md

 +++
 # Project title.
-title = "Average waiting time for high priority customers in the M/G/1 affine accumulating priority queue"
+title = "Average waiting time for both customer classes in the M/G/1 delayed accumulating priority queue"

 # Date this page was created.
 date = 2019-02-01